jubishop/Tusk/README.md

 ![Image of Ranks](./images/ranks.png)

 - To get your own ranks, simply type `!ranks`
-- To get the ranks of another registered player, follow the command with the name, nickname, or @ of another discord member.
+- To get the ranks of another registered player, follow the command with the name, nickname, or @mention of another discord member.
   - ***Example***: `!ranks jubi`
   - ***Example***: `!ranks @jubi`
-- If the `Manage Roles` permission has been granted, every time a rank is checked, the role of that player will be updated to their current highest rank.
+- Every time a rank is checked, the role of that player will be updated to their current highest rank.
+(If the `Manage Roles` permission has been granted)
-- Because Psyonix provides no official API for accessing console ranks, the ranks TuskBot reports for Playstation and XBox accounts may be somewhat outdated.  😕
+- Because Psyonix provides no official API for accessing ranks, the ranks TuskBot reports for Playstation, XBox and Epic accounts may be somewhat outdated.  😕

-## Stats
+## Stats from ballchasing.com

-There are 2 commands for getting stats in various ways.
+There are 2 commands for getting stats from ballchasing.com

 ### Series Stats

-Lifetime stats aren't great for comparing players.
-Someone who mostly plays Duel 1v1 is going to have wildly different stats than someone that prefers Standard 3v3.
-The `!series` command provides a way to view stats for the specific games where all the players were playing together.
+The `!series` command provides a way to view stats for the specific games where all the given players were playing together.
 This makes for much more interesting comparisons.

 ```shell
 !series [member1] [member2] [member3] ...